epccs/RPUlux/Hardware/README.md

 [Color]: https://www.ledsupply.com/leds/cree-xlamp-xp-e2-color-high-power-led-star
 [White]: https://www.ledsupply.com/leds/cree-xlamp-xpe2-white-high-power-led

-If the the White forward voltage is less than 3.25V then a string of three would have 9.75V and that should just about work with a 12V input.
+If the the White forward voltage is less than 3.25V then a string of three would have 9.75V and that seems to work with a 12V input.

 # Original Ideas

 This board combines ideas from Sparkfun's [PicoBuck], Arduinos [Uno], and my own take on board design and hardware interfacing.
-It has shields [RPUpi] and [RPUadpt] that I also designed, the goal is to alow a daisy-chain serial to the Raspberry Pi Zero which is able to be a host computer, compile firmware and upload it to the control board(s) using an open source toolchain.
+I use shields [RPUpi] and [RPUadpt] that I also designed, they daisy-chain serial from the Raspberry Pi Zero which acts as a host computer, e.g. it compiles firmware and then uploads the image to one of the control boards using a open source toolchain.

 [PicoBuck]: https://www.sparkfun.com/products/13705
 [Uno]: https://store.arduino.cc/usa/arduino-uno-rev3